Name: The Memorial Ossuary of Fallen Fighters (Спомен костурница)

-On April 6th, 1941, the Kingdom of Yugoslavia was invaded by Axis forces, with these Axis troops (Germans, Italians and Bulgarians) reaching Macedonia by the end of that same month.
-After invasion began a brutal occupation waged against Kavadarci and all the rest of the people of Macedonia.
+On April 6th, 1941, the Kingdom of Yugoslavia was invaded by Axis forces (Germans, Italians & Bulgarians), who reached Macedonia by the end of that same month.
+After the invasion had begun, a brutal occupation waged against the region, including the town of Kavadarci.
 By October of 1941, armed resistance movements organized by Partisan communists were amassing across Macedonia.
 Initially, military success was slow and arduous during those first few years for Macedonian Partisan detachments, especially as Bulgarian forces were particularly vicious and unrelenting in their fights against the rebels.
 One particularly notable demonstration of their tenacity by Bulgarian occupational forces to root out any and all Partisan resistance was an occasion on April 7th, 1944 when a Bulgarian military unit stumbled upon the notable Partisan leaders Dimče Mirčev (Димче Мирчев) (Photo 1) & Kiro Atanasovski, known better by his nickname Kiro Krstev (Киро Крстев) (Photo 2).

 Photo 1: Picture of Dimče Mirčev

 Photo 2: Picture of Kiro Krstev